EmileTrotignon/blog/subtyping.md

 regular functions).
 This would be very comfortable to use, and I believe this is what Java should have done.

-This type system would allow to following syntax :
+This type system would allow to following syntax:

 ```ocaml
 val squares : square array